-Star Shelter aims to provide a safe temporary refuge for women and their children who are victims of family violence regardless of race, language, creed or religion.
-We also empower the victims to manage and take responsibility for their lives, and assist them in rebuilding their lives free from violence.
+With a capacity of 28 beds, Star Shelter provides a safe temporary refuge for women and children survivors of family violence regardless of race, language, creed or religion.
+It is a place where they can heal from the trauma of abuse.
+We empower the survivors to manage and take responsibility for their lives by assisting them in rebuilding their lives free from violence.

 All the residents are referred by the Family Court, Family Service Centres, the Police, Hospitals and other Agencies.

 Apart from providing meals and lodging, Star Shelter also provides Trauma/Crisis counselling and Case Management.

 Through the “Rebuild” Program, we provide a one-time financial aid to assist Survivors in paying for transport expenses while looking for employment and a no-interest home loan, which enables Survivors to start setting up a new home.

 The Star Shelter provides an essential service, which is in short supply in our community.

 While the government does provide a grant to help defray some of the Shelter’s costs, the remaining amount is raised by SCWO through fundraising projects and the goodwill of various individual donors.

 If you are a victim, or if you know someone who is a victim, you should either:

 - Make a report at the nearest neighbourhood police centre